MaraRinn/WOLF-Tutorial/wiki_page.md

 ![SPH scene showing WOLF Dashboard open to empty Depots pane][SPHWOLFEMPTY]

-# WOLF Depots
+### WOLF Depots

 Now that the KSC WOLF Biome is surveyed, we need to deploy a WOLF depot.
 Before we do that though, have a quick look at the modules that make up the WOLF system, then we'll go over the rules of deploying them.

-## WOLF Modules
+### WOLF Modules

 From the SPH scene, start a new ship and open the *Planner* pane in the **WOLF Dashboard**, and select the "WOLF" parts group in the selection pane on the left, then start planning this depot with a **WOLF Fabricator Module**.
 Set the **WOLF Fabricator Module** to produce *Material Kits*:

 ![SPH scene showing WOLF Dashboard open on Planning pane with a WOLF Fabricator Module as the first piece of the vessel under construction.
 The PAW shows Material Kits as the recipe.][SPHsceneFabricatorModuleWOLFDashboardPlanner]

-There are two groups of values in the *Planning* pane: the first is the *depot summary* showing resources processed inside your WOLF Depot, the second is the harvestable resource report which shows the same details from the *Harvestable Resources* pane showing those resources that you are actually harvesting from this WOLF Biome.
+There are two groups of values in the *Planning* pane: the first is the *depot summary* showing resources processed inside your WOLF Depot, the second is the harvestable resource report which shows the same details from the *Harvestable Resources* pane but limited to those resources that you are actually harvesting with this depot.
 Since the fabricator you just added has not been configured it will be using the *Material Kits* recipe.
 The *Planner* now shows that you have a deficit of power, maintenance, technician crew point, chemicals, metals and polymers.

 Add a *WOLF Maintenance Module* and a *WOLF Power Module*.
 Now you'll see that you have surplus maintenance and power, but have incurred a deficit in various crew points.
 At this point, add a **Karibou Passenger Cabin** onto your WOLF modules to get 10 seats for crew and add an Engineer, Kolonist, Mechanic and Technician to your crew -- each crew member will add 10 crew points for their respective speciality.
 Add a probe core to the passenger cabin (I tend to use the *Avionics Package* since it's small and cheap and provides all the necessary functionality).
 That's the crew points taken care of but now you have habitation and life support to worry about -- that's easily resolved by adding the **WOLF Habitation Module** and **WOLF Life Support Module**, leaving you with a deficit of food, oxygen and water (and the chemicals, metals and polymers for the fabricator).

-Oxygen and water are avialable as *Harvestable Resources* which means we can supply the depot with those resources using **WOLF MHU-550 Bulk Harvester** modules.
+Oxygen and water are available as *Harvestable Resources* which means we can supply the depot with those resources using **WOLF MHU-550 Bulk Harvester** modules.
 Add two of those, configure one to harvest water and the other to harvest oxygen.

 In the harvestable resource section of the planner you'll see that the harvesters are using 5 units each of the 1000 abundance of oxygen and 750 abundance of water, leaving 995 and 745 available.
 Note the numbers in the "Harvested" column: "0 (-5)" means that the KSC Biome Depot is currently harvesting 0 of that resource, and the craft that we are building will be harvesting 5 (thus reducing the abundance by 5).